 The way your customer care agents communicate with your customers, handle customer complaints, and the response time – all boil down to training.
 And for customer service teams to be good at what they do, they need the right customer service training.

-It is training for customer support teams to improve the quality of customer service.
+Customer service training is a training program for customer support teams to improve the quality of customer service.
 The ultimate goal of this training is to educate customer service teams on how to ensure customer satisfaction, customer retention, and customer success.

-Like other training programs, training employees in customer service has gone online in recent years.
-This is clearly because of some significant advantages that you don’t get to see in traditional learning systems.
+Like other training programs, customer care training has gone online in recent years.
+This is clearly because of some significant advantages that you don’t find in traditional learning systems.

-Depending on whom you train, when, and how, this training can fall into different categories.
+Depending on who you train, when, and how, this training can fall into different categories.
 Some of the common ones are:

 New Hire Training

 The newly hired customer service representatives also get acquainted with existing team members and office premises.
-It is also when the workspaces & tools are set up and the work expectations are communicated.
+It’s also when you set up the workspaces and tools and communicate the job expectations.